harness/developer-hub/docs/continuous-delivery/onboard-cd/cd-quickstarts/tanzu-app-services-quickstart.md

 * Install and launch a Harness delegate in your target cluster.
 * Connect Harness with your TAS account.
-* Connect Harness with a public image hosted on artifactory.
+* Connect Harness with a public image hosted on Artifactory.
 * Specify the manifest to use for the app.
 * Set up a TAS pipeline in Harness to deploy the app.